The Unwritten Chapter: Options for Your Life Insurance Policy when you're living with a really, long term life threatening illness

 - A Bridge to Your Legacy: Rethinking Life Insurance When It Matters Most

-- How does 'life co-ownership' actually work?
-It sounds complicated.
+- How does 'Life Co-Ownership' actually work?

 - Sources & Further Reading